 OUR ORIGIN STORY

 TNL founder Marie-Juliette Bird launched the first iteration of THE NEW LOCAL in 2019.
-She enlisted a group of women artists and creative entrepreneurs, signing a short-term lease in a defunct janitorial supply shop, in Boulder, CO.
-The initial TNL roster was a broad swath of creative entrepreneurs: a painter, a florist, leather maker, ceramicist, publisher, botanical textile designer, print maker, jewelry designer, photographer, botanical product creator, sculptor, bead artist, hat maker, chocolatier and clothing designer; all female owned, exceptional, local small businesses.
+She enlisted a group of local women artists and creative entrepreneurs, signing a short-term lease in a defunct janitorial supply shop, in downtown Boulder, CO.
+The initial TNL roster was a broad swath of creative entrepreneurs; all female owned, exceptional, local artists, designers and makers.

-A group was formed, along with a revolutionary model for buying and selling women's creative work.
-The idea was simple: the women would form a collective, the collective would share expenses, and each business would keep 100% of respective revenue.
+The idea was simple: the women would share expenses, and each business would keep 100% of respective revenue.
 This was a radical idea because nobody was profiting off of anyone else.
 Instead of competing against one another, the women supported one another, leveraging individual social media muscle in order to create a competitive marketplace model together.

 The group collectively earned 48k in six weeks